Luxury in Fashion: Meaning and Evolution

 - Haute Couture

-Haute Couture refers to all those creations made by highly qualified tailors with precious and very high quality materials.
+Haute Couture refers to all those creations made by highly skilled tailors with precious and very high quality materials.

 Houses that fall under haute couture must meet a series of criteria defined by the Parisian regulatory body, the Chambre Syndicale de la Haute Couture.